Water-based exercise

 The most obvious way to enjoy water is swimming.
 It's a healthy activity which can be enjoyed by anyone and will last for a lifetime.
 The health benefits of swimming are almost unmatched by most any other sport as it works your whole body, improving cardiovascular conditioning, muscle strength, endurance, posture, and flexibility all at the same time.
 Your cardiovascular system in particular benefits because swimming improves your body's use of oxygen without overworking your heart.
 There is also a low risk for swimming injuries because there's no stress on your bones, joints or connective tissues due to buoyancy and the fact that you weigh less in water.
 If you're looking for a safe daily workout routine, swimming is ideal because you can rigorously work out with a reduced chance of swimming injuries.
 Many athletes supplement their training with swimming.

 Swimming pools are increasingly attracting attention from older individuals.
-Brian Andrews, Managing Director of Heritage Pools, the UK's leading pool contractor (Tel: 01483 235858. www.heritagepools.co.uk) says swimming pools are ideal for the older market especially.
+Brian Andrews, Managing Director of Heritage Pools, a leading UK pool contractor says swimming pools are ideal for the older market especially.
 “Aside from the relaxation aspects, swimming pools also provide an excellent means of low impact exercise, ideal for older individuals.
 Water allows for a greater freedom of movement and so is perfect for those with restricted mobility, joint problems and conditions such as arthritis” commented Andrews.
 Heritage Pools suggest elderly clients consider a shallower depth than standard pools and look to include perimeter rails and easy access walk-in steps or even a hoist for those with severe restricted mobility.
-“Swimming pools designed the elderly may also need to run at a slightly warmer temperature (around 31†C/32†C) as elderly bodies lose heat quicker and users will tend to move around slightly less in the water” commented Andrews “as a result, the pools may require more specific chemical dosing as higher temperatures lead to a greater risk of water-borne diseases.”
+“Swimming pools designed the elderly may also need to run at a slightly warmer temperature (around 31°C/32°C) as elderly bodies lose heat quicker and users will tend to move around slightly less in the water” commented Andrews “as a result, the pools may require more specific chemical dosing as higher temperatures lead to a greater risk of water-borne diseases.”

 Fun and Games